Ashland Community and Technical College

 - Ashland Community and Technical College is a comprehensive institution of higher education that for a diverse population changes lives through education and training.
 It provides learning experiences for those preparing for an occupation upon graduation, for those transferring to a baccalaureate institution, and for those in the workforce seeking to enhance their knowledge and skills.
 The comprehensive college offers programs leading to the awarding of continuing education units, certificates, diplomas, and associate degrees.
 These programs and services are flexible, adaptable, and accessible through partnerships with other institutions and the use of technology.

-- The teacher population of 138 teachers has declined by 27% over five years.
+The teacher population of 138 teachers has stayed relatively flat over five years.

 |Ashland Community and Technical College||(KY) Community College Avg.|